 - To claim ESA call Jobcentre Plus on 0800 055 6688 (textphone 0800 023 4888).
 They’ll ask you questions over the phone and fill in the form for you.
-Alternatively, you can download a claim form from GOV.UK You’ll need to include a medical certificate from your GP and provide your GP contact details.
+Alternatively, you can download a claim form from GOV.UK You’ll need to include a medical certificate (called a 'fit note') from your GP and provide your GP contact details.

 - Contact your local Age UK for advice on making a claim if you’re not sure and need extra help.